 2020 taught us much.
 It taught us how life is precious and fragile.
 It showed us how quickly the human spirit can decline and proved isolation affects our overall health.
 It shed some much-needed light on the vulnerability of our elders and most vulnerable among us.
 It gave us a glimpse of what it’s really like to be oppressed—Black or Brown, Foreign or stereotyped, gay or trans, poor or unemployed—and what it means to be marginalized.

 Somewhere in all the chaos, hope emerged.
 We gave gratitude and kudos for those on the front line in health care.
+Nurses, caregivers and healthcare workers were rightfully recognized as heroes.
 We found more appreciation for our police, fire, EMTs and essential workers.
 Musicians and artists gave free concerts and raised money and awareness for causes.
 We learned technology was the hope for the future, and even the most resistant of us learned to adapt and use it.
 We Facetimed, we Zoomed.
 We volunteered.
 We prayed.
 We voted.
 We cooked more meals and made our own gardens.
-We tapped elbows and tip toed for handshakes and masked our face.
+We tapped elbows and toes for handshakes and masked our faces.
 We washed our hands and sanitized our groceries.
 We played outside and cleaned out closets.
 We cried.
 We adapted.

 We saw the resilience in the human spirit and it gave us hope.
 We closed the year with an emergency use authorization of two vaccines giving us more promise that a light had emerged at the end of the tunnel of chaos.